-Autofocus and Frames Per Second are two areas that are really going to count to a wildlife photographer, so pay special attention to these.
+Autofocus System and Frames Per Second are two photography terms that are really going to count to a wildlife photographer, so pay special attention to these.

-If you prefer a DSLR-style camera then you’re in luck, because the Canon EOS-1D X Mark II ticks all the right boxes.
+If you prefer DSLR full-frame cameras then you’re in luck, because the Canon EOS-1D X Mark II ticks all the right boxes.
 Canon is a very popular choice amongst wildlife photographers and for good reason.

-This full-frame camera has a 20.2 Megapixel sensor and, while not that big as far as sensors go, it’s in the burst modes that this camera shines.
-The 1 D X Mark II boasts a frame rate of 14fps with unlimited JPEG images and up to 170 RAW images.
+This full-frame digital camera has a 20.2 Megapixel full-frame sensor and, while not that big as far as sensors go, it’s in the burst modes that this Canon camera shines.
+The 1 D X Mark II boasts a frame rate of 14fps for an ultra-fast shooting speed with unlimited JPEG images and up to 170 RAW images.

 When you first pick up this camera you’re immediately impressed by its design, ergonomic considerations and dual grips.
 These allow for a seamless transition between portrait and landscape orientation.

 Aside from being able to shoot in fast continuous modes, you also need to have fast and sticky autofocus.
-Thanks to Canon’s EOS Intelligent Tracking and Recognition AF system, your subjects will have trouble getting away.
+Thanks to Canon’s EOS Intelligent Tracking and Recognition AF system with 61 autofocus points, your subjects will have trouble getting away.

 While the 1D X Mark II is a big and heavy camera, when paired with any of the fast telephoto primes or zooms it has a good level of balance.
-What’s more, there’s a fantastic range of both Canon and third party manufactured lenses available for wildlife photography.
+What’s more, there’s a fantastic range of both Canon and third party manufactured lenses awith a telephoto focal length vailable for wildlife photography.